Wally Hammond: 1928–29 tour of Australia

 Sydney Cricket Ground during a cricket match in the 1930s.
 Hammond scored many runs at Sydney, and it was a favourite venue of his.

 In the winter of 1928–29, Hammond toured Australia with the M.C.C.
-The side was a strong one which overpowered Australia, winning the five-match series 4–1.
+The team was a strong one which overpowered Australia, winning the five-match series 4–1.
 Hammond was remarkably successful in his first campaign for The Ashes.
 Wisden described his batting as a "series of triumphs".
 He scored 779 runs in five consecutive Test innings, totalling 905 runs at an average of 113.12 in the series, a record passed only by Don Bradman since.
 In all first-class matches, he scored 1,553 runs (average 91.35).
 However, except for one inspired spell in the final Test, in which he bowled the first three batsmen, Wisden described his bowling as disappointing.
 He began the tour with a century and a double century before the Test series.
 He scored 251 in a seven-hour innings in the second Test.
 This was his maiden Test century and the second highest Test score between England and Australia.
 In the next Test, Hammond scored 200 against an accurate attack, again taking around seven hours.
 In the fourth Test he scored 119 not out and then 177, in what Wisden judged his best innings of the tour due to his mastery of the bowlers and the difficult match situation when he came in to bat.
 Hammond had altered his usual batting style, playing more carefully and avoiding risk as runs were certain to come in the easy Australian batting conditions if a batsman did not get out.
 He eliminated the hook shot entirely from his repertoire and rarely played the cut shot.
 Unless the bowler bowled a bad ball, he limited his scoring between extra cover and midwicket, as the Australians unsuccessfully tried to block his shots in that area.
 Wisden stated that, even with his more cautious play, his batting on tour had shown skill and beauty.